donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 Let's take a closer look at some of the benefits of TDD, as spoken about by Kent Beck, Martin Fowler, and Robert Martin.

-Kent Beck [link], the creator of Extreme Programming (XP), writer of the book Test Driven Development By Example.
-According to
-Beck, TDD helps
-create a safety net for developers, ensuring that the code works as expected.
+[Kent Beck](https://www.kentbeck.com/), the creator of Extreme Programming (XP), writer of the book Test Driven Development By Example.
+According to Beck, TDD helps create a safety net for developers, ensuring that the code works as expected.
 In addition, by writing tests first, the developer is forced to think about the code from the user's perspective, helping to ensure that the code is easy to use and maintain.

-Martin Fowler [link], an expert in software development, argues that TDD helps to create a feedback loop for developers.
+[Martin Fowler](https://martinfowler.com/), writer of the book Refactoring Legacy Code, argues that TDD helps to create a feedback loop for developers.
 By writing tests first, developers can quickly see whether their code is working as expected.
 This allows them to catch bugs early and make changes before the code becomes too complex.

-Robert Martin [link], another software development expert, argues that TDD helps create a solid code foundation.
+[Robert Martin](https://cleancoders.com/), writer of the book Clean Code, argues that TDD helps create a solid code foundation.
 By writing tests first, the developer can ensure that the code works as expected and can be easily modified.
 This helps reduce the technical debt in the codebase, as changes can be made easily and quickly.